-Beautiful Cooee Bay
+Cooee Bay Beach

-The jewel in the crown of the small beachside suburb of Cooee Bay, is Cooee Bay Beach itself.
+The jewel in the crown of the small beachside suburb of Cooee Bay, is itself.
 At only five hundred metres in length, Cooee Bay is certainly not the largest beach on the Capricorn Coast, but what it lacks in size, it more than makes up for in natural beauty.

 The beach curves from Wave Point, to the southern end of Wreck Point and is bordered by steep headlands.
 The views from Wreck Point itself, are magnificent.